godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

 ----

 ## About Me
+Full Name
+: Jingliang Jiang, Just call me Bright

 Experience
-: 8 years
+: 9 years in total, 6 years in multinational companys ,including AMD and Cisco

 Degree
-: Master's degree for EE
+: Master's and Bechor's Degree for EE, Part-time for Master

 Available
 : 15, September